DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Methodology

 \subsection{Overview}

 In this work, we propose a new approach named \method{} for active graph domain adaption. \method{} consists of three main components as follows.
 (1) \textbf{Dual Graph Subnetwork with Consistency Delving}, which consists of an edge-oriented graph subnetwork and a path-oriented graph subnetwork trained on both the source and target graphs.
-Then we explore complementary neighborhood information and high-order relationships, resulting in informative candidate nodes denoted as $\mathcal{T}$.
-(2) \textbf{Topological Uncertainty Measurement}, which explores both node degrees and K-hop subgraphs to aggregate local entropy, thereby capturing the topological uncertainty of the target graph nodes.
-(3) \textbf{Domain Discrepancy Measurement}, which calculates the distance between target nodes and their corresponding source labeled nodes, thus overcoming potential distribution shifts.
-By aggregating topological uncertainty and domain discrepancy scores on $\mathcal{T}$, we one-shot select the top $k$ target graph nodes with the highest scores for annotation.
-The overview of the proposed method is illustrated in Figure~\ref{overview_DELTA}.
+Then, we explore complementary neighborhood information and high-order relationships \RR{from the target graph}, resulting in informative candidate nodes \RR{denoted as $\mathcal{T}$}.
+(2) \textbf{Topological Uncertainty Measurement}, which explores both target graph node degrees and K-hop subgraphs to aggregate local entropy, thereby capturing the topological uncertainty of the target graph nodes.
+(3) \textbf{Domain Discrepancy Measurement}, which calculates the distance between \RR{target nodes} and their corresponding source labeled nodes, thus overcoming potential distribution shifts.
+By aggregating topological uncertainty and domain discrepancy scores on $\mathcal{T}$, \RR{we select the target graph nodes to be labeled in a single round for better convenience following ~\citep{CoreSet}.} The overview of the proposed method is illustrated in Figure~\ref{overview_DELTA}.